demirtasm/RecipeApp/README.md

 # 🍽️ Recipe App

-An Android application to browse popular movies and view detailed movie information.
+An Android application to explore various recipe categories, view a list of recipes, and see detailed information about each recipe.
 ## 🚀 Technologies

 - **Language**: Kotlin